Research Areas

 OverviewAI-generated summary

-Ryan Strebeck's research focuses on pregnancy complications and outcomes, particularly those related to the placenta and fetal development.
-His work includes reviewing conditions such as thick placentas and subchorionic hemorrhages during the second and third trimesters of pregnancy.
-Strebeck has also investigated the association between mild idiopathic polyhydramnios and the risk of intrauterine fetal demise, employing a retrospective cohort study design.
-His scholarship metrics include an h-index of 3, with a total of 4 publications and 20 citations.
-Strebeck has collaborated with researchers at the University of Arkansas for Medical Sciences, including Everett F. Magann (3 shared publications), Megan Pagan (2 shared publications), Adam T. Sandlin (1 shared publication), and Nirvana Manning (1 shared publication).
-He remains an active researcher, with his most recent publication in 2023.
+Ryan Strebeck's research focuses on maternal and fetal health, particularly concerning pregnancy complications and outcomes.
+His work has involved reviewing conditions such as thick placentas and subchorionic hemorrhages during pregnancy.
+Strebeck has investigated the association between mild idiopathic polyhydramnios and the risk of intrauterine fetal demise, utilizing retrospective cohort study methodologies.
+He has published four academic papers and has an h-index of 3 with 21 citations.
+Strebeck collaborates with several researchers at the University of Arkansas for Medical Sciences, including Everett F. Magann, Megan Pagan, Nirvana Manning, and Nafisa K. Dajani, with whom he has co-authored multiple publications.
+His recent activity indicates ongoing engagement in medical research.

 Metrics